 3. Make lists of what a healthy lunch would look like.

-4. Procedure writing is perfect for a food and nutrition theme.
 Have your kids write how they would make a sandwich or pizza.
+Better still make that sandwich or pizza first!

 5. Give them a story starter and watch their creativity flow.

-7. Food based reading response sheets are perfect to use with your food themed books.
-Have your class examine characters, plot, main idea, cause and effect, fact and opinion, problem and solution.
+A quick Google search will reveal a myriad of books with a food theme.
+Grab a food based reading response sheets to have your class examine characters, plot, main idea, cause and effect, fact and opinion, problem and solution.

 8. Discover new vocabulary.